dper/pumptweet/README.md

 Configuration
 =============

-In order to use the script, you need to create a file called `PumpTweet.ini` that looks something like this.
+In order to use the script, create a file called `PumpTweet.ini` that looks something like this.

     [pump]
     username =